NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Cantorian Restoration.md

 * * *

 The energy that flows in your blood can save a life in the direst of times.
 You prevent the creature from dying and restore 6d8 + your Constitution modifier Hit Points to it.
-You can't use Cantorian Restoration if the triggering effect was a death effect or an effect that leaves no remains, such as [[Spells/Disintegrate|Disintegrate]].
+You can't use Cantorian Restoration if the triggering effect was a death effect or an effect that leaves no remains, such as [[Disintegrate|Disintegrate]].

 *Source: Pathfinder Player Core 2*
 *ORC*